 Failure of Polyurethane Urethane Industrial Wheels Rollers in Heavy Caster and Wheel Applications

-Delaminating of Polyurethane Tread – In a wheel or roller application, the polyurethane is generally chemically bonded to a metal or plastic substrate.
+Delaminating of Polyurethane Wheel Tread – In a wheel or roller application, the polyurethane is generally chemically bonded to a metal or plastic substrate.
 Delaminating occurs when the tread becomes separated from the wheel or roller hub.
-In some cases this can be caused by a poor application of adhesive before the polyurethane was applied to the hub.
+In some cases this can be caused by a poor application of an adhesive before the polyurethane was applied to the hub.
 It can also be caused by overheating the wheel or exposure to water and/or solvents at the bond line.
 Additionally there are some hub materials which are difficult to achieve a bond.
 If the adhesive has been applied properly, there are no environmental factors to interfere with the bonding, and the tread is still delaminating; a mechanical bond might prove to be a better option.

 Flat-Spotting – A flat spot can form on the polyurethane tread when the wheel is loaded in a stationary position.
 This spot may or may not ”roll-out” when the wheel resumes rolling.
 Either way it will make moving the wheel from a stop more difficult.
 A polyurethane material’s tendency to flat-spot is determined by its compression set value.
 Choosing polyurethane with lower compression set values could solve the problem.
 Another approach is to use a wheel with a larger diameter or width, which reduces the stress on the urethane.